 To integrate with these systems, a radiant heating integration kit simply has to be connected to a low-voltage thermostat, which then integrates with the home automation system.

 The switch uses the homeowner’s home Wi-Fi network to integrate with a smartphone or tablet.
 As long as the mobile device has access to the Internet or a 3G or 4G connection, the homeowner will be able to control their device from anywhere.
-Not only does the WeMo app allow users to turn an appliance on or off from their mobile device, it also enables them to set a schedule for the appliance.
 Plus, the switch integrates with the IFTTT service, which stands for “if this then that.”
-This service allows the WeMo Switch to react when something changes on a website, such as the weather, a sports score, etc.

 In today’s day and age, technology knows no limits.
 As convenience and comfort continue to climb in popularity, it will be interesting to see how the radiant heating market is impacted.

 For more information, visit www.warmlyyours.com.